tom-payne-dev/tom-payne-dev/README.md

 - 👋 Hi, I’m @tom-payne-dev
 - 👀 I’m interested in Maths, Machine Learning
-- 📫 Reach me through instagram - @tpayn21
-- 📜 Studying Computer Science / Physics / Maths / Further Maths at Solihull School
+- 📜 Studying Computer Science / Physics / Maths / Further Maths

 <!---
 tom-payne-dev/tom-payne-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.